-Additionally, we also notice that there are some boundary cases close to the $\mathbf{r=0.5}$ division line, like \textit{ruthless criminal} and \textit{former thief} in the \textit{alleged} sub-figure.
-A plausible explanation is that $\mathbf{M_1}$ is negating both $\mathbf{M_2}$ and $\mathbf{N}$ in these cases (e.g., \textit{an alleged ruthless criminal} is not necessarily \textit{ruthless} or \textit{a criminal}).
-Overall, the above results indicate that models fine-tuned on our tasks can capture modifier scope in recursive NPs.
+Additionally, we notice that there are some boundary cases close to the $\mathbf{r=0.5}$ division line, like \textit{ruthless criminal} and \textit{former thief} in the \textit{alleged} sub-figure.
+A plausible explanation is that $\mathbf{M_1}$ is questioning both $\mathbf{M_2}$ and $\mathbf{N}$ in these cases (e.g., \textit{an alleged ruthless criminal} is not necessarily ruthless or a criminal).
+Overall, the above results indicate that models finetuned on our tasks can capture modifier scope in recursive NPs.